Car dashboard warning lights: Explained

 Electronic stability problem (ESP) system light

-This dashboard light indicates a problem with traction control, which is common on slippery surfaces, and it will likely appear as a flashing light.
-However, if this light stays on, this means your ESP system is not working correctly.
-Try stopping and restarting the engine, but if the light remains on, you will need to get this checked at a garage.
+Also known as the Electronic Stability Control warning light, the Electronic Stability Programme warning light signals an issue with the vehicle’s traction control.
+It is common when driving on slippery surfaces and can appear as a flashing light.
+However, if the ESP light stays on, it can signal that the ESP system isn’t working correctly.
+Try stopping and restarting the engine, but if the light remains on, you must get this checked at a garage.

 Brake pad warning light